 4. Within three to nine years.
 The decision of the matter, before and after (these events) is only with Allah, (before the defeat of Romans by the Persians, and after, i.e. the defeat of the Persians by the Romans).
 And on that Day, the believers (i.e. Muslims) will rejoice (at the victory given by Allah to the Romans against the Persians),

-Heraclius is directly mentioned as the protagonist, of sorts, of a story about Muhammad’s time in Medina.
-Some later Islamic historians/writers/fabulists claimed that, during his lifetime, Muhammad wrote to all the major world leaders of his day to tell them of his revelation and of the new, True faith of Islam.
-Heraclius, alone among all those leaders, is said in these stories to have recognized that Muhammad was the “messenger” who was supposedly foretold in a couple of esoteric passages in the Christian scriptures, like John 14:16 and Acts 7:37.
-Heraclius then is supposed to have proclaimed Islam to his people to be the One True Religion, at which point they practically revolted and Heraclius had to pretend that he was “just testing their faith.”
+Heraclius himself is the protagonist, of sorts, of a story about Muhammad’s time in Medina.
+Some later Islamic historians/writers/fabulists claimed that, during his lifetime, Muhammad wrote to all the major world leaders of his day to tell them of his revelation and of the new faith, Islam.
+Heraclius, alone among all those leaders, is said in these stories to have recognized that Muhammad was the “messenger” who was supposedly foretold in a couple of esoteric passages in the Christian scriptures, for example John 14:16 and Acts 7:37.
+Heraclius then is supposed to have proclaimed Islam to his people as the One True Religion, at which point they practically revolted and Heraclius had to back down and pretend that he was “just testing their faith.”